Historic & Archaeological Sites of Oconto County

 Mott Street/North River Road near Oconto Catholic Cemetery

-5000 years ago this sand and gravel ridge stood at the mouth of the ancient Oconto River when the waters of Green Bay were at higher elevation.
-Used as a long term Indian settlement, it is the site of the first privately owned land, and site of the first sawmill, on the Oconto River.
+5000 years ago this sand and gravel ridge stood at the mouth of the ancient Oconto River when the waters of Green Bay were at a higher elevation.
+Used as a long term Indian settlement, it is the site of the first privately owned land, and site of the first sawmill on the Oconto River.
 Home site of early Oconto pioneer residents George Lurwick and Susie Mechaquette (or Mishakwut).
-Private land.
-Please do not trespass.
+It’s now private land, please do not trespass.

 C P